metreeca/mark/README.md

 # metreeca/mark

-Metreeca/Mark is an minimalist static site generator, optimized for generating project/app docs.
-Unlike other solutions it's tightly integrated in the build process as a Maven plugin and doesn't force on you specific site layouts or complex setups: just throw in a couple of [Markdown](https://guides.github.com/features/mastering-markdown/#syntax) pages and a [Pug/Jade](https://naltatis.github.io/jade-syntax-docs/) template and let the generator take care of the details.
+Metreeca/Mark is an minimalist static site generator, optimized for project/app docs.
+Unlike other solutions it's tightly integrated in the Maven build process as a plugin and doesn't force on you specific site layouts or complex setups: just throw in a couple of [Markdown](https://guides.github.com/features/mastering-markdown/#syntax) pages and a [Pug/Jade](https://naltatis.github.io/jade-syntax-docs/) template and let the generator take care of the details…

 ## Usage